jeffjy/jeffjy/README.md

 # About Me

 Hi there 👋, I'm Jeff.
-I like to build things and toys that bring joy, are fun, and give others inspiration.

 🐶 I like to build toys, tools, and apps that gives people joy and inspiration. <br>
 👯 I am looking to collaborate on: Anything cool! <br>